ccozkan/ozkan.cc/content/projects.md

 ### -> software

- - **Unblocker for Wikipedia**: Wikipedia is blocked in Turkey for since April 2017.
+ - **unblocker for wikipedia**: Wikipedia is blocked in Turkey for since April 2017.
 This Android App is forked from Wikipedia App and it accesses Wikipedia content.
 Application is avaible for download on [Google Play Store](https://play.google.com/store/apps/details?id=org.engelkaldir.unblockerfor) and source code can be found on [GitHub](https://github.com/vikiengelkaldir/vek)

- - **Instauto**: Bot for scheduling multiple instagram photo posts for multiple accounts.
+ - **instauto**: Bot for scheduling multiple instagram photo posts for multiple accounts.

+- **rss2insta**: Application for posting on an Instagram from an RSS feed.

 - **open source**: Check my [GitHub](https://github.com/ozkc), for my open source work.